 UI designers are trained to interpret visually what an interface should look like based on best interaction design principles.
 They are trained in the aesthetics of a product which includes the colors, fonts, visual hierarchy and how users will interact with the product.

-UX on the other has is a vast field that requires extensive research.
+UX on the other has is a vast field that goes as deep as human psychology.
 There are varying research methodologies built to distil and interpret the millions of permutations of human cognitive psychology and derive predictable models so that this can be used by product teams for everything from defining the value proposition to product design.
 User experience research, done well, is very resource intensive.
 Few UI designers would ever have the capacity to do anything beyond ensuring a minimal level of heuristics.
 The big gap that precedes UI, includes field research with real users compiled into personas and problems that need to be solved, ideated, prioritised way before a prototype.
 This effort presents a significant challenge to any UI designer attempting to do both the research and the prototype.
 What presents even more of a challenge is the fact that a UI designer can never be impartial to user testing once they build a prototype.
 They will always be biased to the actual results of user testing and could even potentially nudge a participant at a user testing exercise towards a design that they favour.
 For this reason, user testing should be conducted in a neutral, impartial environment where the UI designer has little opportunity to influence any result which again makes merging both roles UI and UX very difficult.

 Over time, a new role has emerged that is more suited to address this gap in the form of a UX designer / Interaction designer.
 An interaction designer more closely works with UX and is able to address the gap between customer needs and business requirements while building the blueprint for the product including wireframes and wireflows.
 This separation of disciplines makes each role more focused on deliverables that allow a UI designer to then add the final polish.